-Medical Monitoring Procedures have been established to monitor the medical status of personnel who work with asbestos, lead, blood borne pathogens, pesticides and hazardous chemicals in addition to those who wear respirators or who are exposed to noise levels above threshold limit values.
+Medical Monitoring Procedures have been established to monitor the medical status of personnel who work with asbestos, lead, bloodborne pathogens, pesticides and hazardous chemicals in addition to those who wear respirators or who are exposed to noise levels above threshold limit values.
 This program will be administered and coordinated by the UMBC Environmental Safety and Health Department.
-The Environmental Safety and Health Department is also responsible for supplying the attending physician with the appropriate information (identity of the chemicals to which the employee was exposed, conditions under which the exposure occurred, symptoms experienced).
+The Principal Investigator/Lab Manager is responsible for supplying the attending physician with the appropriate information (identity of the chemicals to which the employee was exposed, conditions under which the exposure occurred, symptoms experienced).
+Environmental Safety and Health may assist with these duties, as needed.
 The types of testing required will depend on the employee's responsibilities and the specific material used.

-When an unexpected situation (such as a spill) results in the likelihood of a chemical exposure, post-exposure monitoring will be available as a Worker's Compensation Claim.
+When an unexpected situation (such as a spill) results in the likelihood of chemical exposure, post-exposure monitoring will be available as a Worker's Compensation Claim.
 The process will involve filing the Employee's First Report of Injury, Supervisor's First Report of Injury/Occupational Illness and other material as required.
 The Environmental Safety and Health Department will assist with monitoring the exposure and the consultation and/or examination.